soundio/soundstage/README.md

 Creates as many output audio objects as your output device will allow (adding them to <code>soundstage.objects</code> along the way).

-If information about your device is not available yet (when the promise
-<code>Soundstage.requestMedia(audio)</code> is resolved), then one output
-audio object is created by default, for destination Stereo 1-2.
+One output audio object is created by default, for destination Stereo 1-2.

     console.log(soundstage.outputs)

     [
-        { type: "output", id: 4, channels: [1,2] }
+        { type: "output", id: 4, channels: [0,1] }
     ]

 ### .destroy()